Tarquinian conspiracy: Conspiracy formed, but discovered

 Brutus was elected as one of Rome's first two consuls in 509 BC.
 In that year ambassadors from the royal family arrived in Rome to seek to persuade the senate to return to the royals their personal effects which had been seized during the coup.
-In secret, while the Roman senate debated the request, the ambassadors sought supporters of the monarchy in Rome to form a conspiracy to re-admit the royal family to the city.
+In secret, while the Roman Senate debated the request, the ambassadors sought supporters of the monarchy in Rome to form a conspiracy to re-admit the royal family to the city.
 Two brothers of Brutus' wife, of the Vitellii, both of whom were senators, were chief amongst the conspiracy, along with three brothers of the Aquilii, and other leading men whose names are no longer recorded.
 Two of Brutus' sons, Titus Junius Brutus and Tiberius Junius Brutus joined them.

 However, a slave of the Vitelii, having witnessed a meeting of the conspirators at his master's house (which Plutarch claims involved a horrific oath by human sacrifice and cannibalism), alerted the consuls who immediately seized the ambassadors and the conspirators without great tumult.
+(Note: The conspiracy was reported to Brutus by his slave Vindex, who was freed in reward.
+This event was commemorated annually at the inauguration of new consuls for centuries to come, by the emancipation of a slave chosen for this purpose.)